 - It helps me to be accountable to close friends.
 Do you have trustworthy people you can share your struggle with?
 Knowing I’ll have to tell my friends about giving in to a temptation is sometimes just enough to keep me from doing it.
 Ask your friends to pray for you and check back with you regularly about how you are doing.

 - Late-night choices to read or eat can trip me up.
 I am weaker when I am tired.
 Sometimes it has helped me to give myself a 9 p.m. curfew for both of those activities.
 Maybe an evening deadline will help you.

-- As I described in “When God Put His Finger on My Disrespect,” you can keep a sticky note on the current page in your journal, or a daily reminder on your phone, to remind you to pray and be faithful in the area you’re struggling with.
+- As I described in “A 3,000-Year-Old Conversation Taught Me About Holding My Husband in Weighty Esteem,” you can keep a sticky note on the current page in your journal, or a daily reminder on your phone, to remind you to pray and be faithful in the area you’re struggling with.